Ivo-Balbaert/The_Way_to_Jai/book/33_Graphical modules.md

 - _multiple_windows.jai_: this shows 2 windows next to each other, the 1st is the window from the previous example, the 2nd window has a text with a color-changing background;

 ## 33.3 The _Getrect_ module
-This module works together with Simp.
+This is a simple UI module which works together with Simp.
 The following program draws two buttons when the render1 macro call is uncommented: Button 0 and Button 1.
 When clicked their button text is printed.
 When render2 is called, a dropdown list is shown.